run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 1. Press the *Tools and settings* icon, then go to *General*.
 2. Enable the *Limit quota over/under subscription* toggle.

-To disable the blocking of over quota subscription, disable the toggle.
+To disable the limiting of over quota subscription, disable the toggle.

 ### Quota with Multiple Resources